tencentyun/intlcloud-documents/product/游戏服务/游戏多媒体引擎/SDK 文档/iOS SDK/快速入门_intl.md

 | EnableSpeaker | Enables the speaker |

 >**Notes:**
-- When a GME API is called successfully, QAVError.OK is returned, and the value is 0.
+- After a GME API is called successfully, QAVError.OK will be returned with a value of 0.
 - GME APIs are called in the same thread.
 - The request for entering a room via GME API should be authenticated.
 For more information, see authentication section in relevant documentation.
 - The Poll API should be called periodically to trigger event callback.